Molecular biology a genomics

 Cooperation with other VPs

-Due to the very strong interdisciplinary links, the VP1 research team collaborates with research teams on some sub-activities:
+Due to the very strong interdisciplinary links, the VP1 research team collaborates with other research teams of the LERCO project:

-- VP2 in the field of biophysical and chemical analyses and characterization, analytical use of developed methods - identification and quantification of selected metabolites, determination of enzyme activity and other sample analyses for VP1 HA2, 3, 4, 5 and 7
+- VP2 on identification and quantification of selected metabolites, determination of enzyme activity and other analyses of biological specimens

-- VP6 cooperation in the preparation of the new PhD programme Biomedicine (working title)
+- VP6 on the preparation of a new PhD programme with the working title “Biomedicine”